-Weather Averages for Benidorm in January
+January Weather Averages for Benidorm

-Averages for Benidorm in January
+January Daily Averages for Benidorm

 Benidorm is one of Europe's most popular holiday destinations for British families and couples.
 Located within Alicante on the eastern coast of Spain, the resort has a sunny Mediterranean climate, with pleasantly warm summers and mild winters.
 Due to its coastal location, Benidorm enjoys higher temperatures and more sunshine than the surrounding, more mountainous areas, which protect the resort from northerly Levante winds.

 In addition to the fantastic weather, most tourists visit Benidorm because it only takes around two hours to fly there from the UK and the resort offers plenty to see and do for the whole family.
-Here you’ll find a handful of golden sand beaches, theme parks, animal zoos, water parks and golf courses, ensuring there is something for everyone to enjoy.
+Here you'll find a handful of golden sand beaches, theme parks, animal zoos, water parks and golf courses, ensuring there is something for everyone to enjoy

 When it comes to budget accommodation, Terralta Apartments are ideal for families and couples during their holiday in Benidorm.
 Guests can choose between one- and two-bedroom apartments, all of which come with living/dining room, kitchenette, bathroom and balcony.
 There are also plenty of onsite amenities, such as mini market, kids' play area, WiFi access and swimming pools.